United States Merchant Marine Academy: History

 Because of the service of midshipmen in every major conflict the country has been involved in since World War II, the regiment is privileged to carry a regimental battle standard.
 The Merchant Marine Academy is the only federal service academy granted the right to do so, and the standard is carried with the colors at all times.
 Campaign ribbons from all the conflicts in which midshipmen have taken part help to dress the battle standard.
+The academy’s battle standard is emblazoned with the number "142" representing the number of USMMA midshipmen that have been killed in action since the academy’s inception.

 On 19 June 2006, President George W. Bush gave the commencement address at the academy, the first sitting president to visit the academy.

-Since 2016 the academy has come under public scrutiny and sharp criticism from lawmakers for alleged sexual assault and harassment within its "Sea Year" program.
+Since 2016, the academy has come under public scrutiny and sharp criticism from lawmakers for alleged sexual assault and harassment within its "Sea Year" program.
 The program, which places students on commercial vessels, was temporarily suspended in 2016 and again in 2021 for multiple allegations of sexual assault in the program.
 Following both suspensions, the Department of Transportation and the Maritime Administration implemented new safety standards and reforms.

+In 2022, President Joe Biden awarded the Secretary of Transportation Outstanding Unit Award, for a second time, to Academy midshipmen who were in attendance between March 13, 2020 and June 18, 2022 based on the Regiment of Midshipmen’s leadership and relentless efforts to excel on campus, but more importantly for manning the ships during the logistical crisis caused by the COVID-19 pandemic.